mariuszmmm/personal-homepage/README.md

-# Personal Homepage - Virtual CV 🚀🌟
+# Personal Homepage - 🚀🌟
 ## Mariusz Matusiewicz 🙋🏻‍♂️

 Welcome to my virtual CV!
 This personal homepage project is a dynamic portfolio and CV built using modern web technologies to showcase my skills and projects, directly fetched from GitHub using an API.